eilvelia/tdl/README.md

 })

 async function main () {
   // Log in to a Telegram account.
-By default, with no arguments, this function will ask
+By default, with no arguments, this function will
-  // for phone number etc. in the console.
-Instead of logging in as a normal user,
+  // ask for phone number etc. in the console.
+Instead of logging in as a user,
   // it's also possible to log in as a bot using `client.loginAsBot('<TOKEN>')`. await client.login()